 As its name implies, a conference brochure should comprise the event's name, the potential attendees, date and the venue on where to hold, the conference agenda, conference program, event itinerary, and the event's overview.
-The conference, on the other hand, is a formal meeting where delegates, either from an already established or start-up businesses, are invited to attend to discuss a certain topic as known by the attendees.
+Unlike any professional brochure, a conference brochure is a formal meeting where delegates, either from an already established or start-up businesses, are invited to attend to discuss a certain topic as known by the attendees.
 Traditionally, conferences involve members of the same field of expertise.

 Since the conference is extensive in range, you have to determine first on what type of conference you are organizing.
 By that, you will be acquainted with what details to include in your conference brochure.

 In line with this is the brochure design.
 How can you attract the attention of your attendees if they have different standards of what a brochure must look like?
 Making effective conference brochures is a challenge to anyone, but if you know what constitutes a brochure, it will no longer complicate your views.

 Before you create your event brochure, take note of the nature of your conference type.
 Be reminded that every type of conference varies on the topics to tackle, the agenda, the time-extent, the venue, participants, etc. After this, you can now start planning your layout.

 2. Decide on the Folding Style

 Brochures can be done bifold, trifold, or in booklet style.
 This is the first thing to decide before the design, graphics, and contents because this will guide you in your formatting and placing.
 Which type of fold should you use?